 Too many inspections in one day

 Routine inspections can be tiring.
 Once you’ve done a few in a day, this can result in corners being cut and shortcuts taken.
 Understand your personal energy levels and be realistic about your limit.
 Keep the number of inspections that you conduct in a row at a level that works for you.
-If you get tired quickly, adjust your schedule so you’re not doing a whole day of them in a row.
+If you get tired quickly, consider adjusting your schedule so you don’t have an entire day of inspections.

 Beware the ‘desk inspection’ attitude!

-Too many property managers trade thoroughness for complacency just to get through as quickly as possible and don’t access all rooms inside and all areas outside.
+Too many property managers trade thoroughness for complacency to get through as quickly as possible and don’t access all rooms and areas inside and outside.
 This is a prime opportunity to look out for issues like unauthorised pets, suspicious warning signs and concerning repair and damage issues.

-Once this habit begins, it is likely to become permanent until a situation blows up when something obvious gets missed.
+Once this habit begins, it’s likely to become permanent until a situation blows up when something obvious gets missed.
 Where does this attitude end?
 The slippery slope of human nature kicks in.

 This becomes the ‘Kitchen Inspection,’ where we walk into the kitchen and say “Well, it’s a waste of time me being here,” and walk out.
-This then turns into the ‘Front Door Inspection’ (knock, ask for the repair request form, thank the tenant and leave), then to the ‘Kerb-side Inspection’ (park, look and drive off), to the ‘Drive-by Inspection’ (you don’t even stop) and then to the most lazy and negligent inspection of all – the ‘Desk Inspection!’
+This then turns into the ‘Front Door Inspection’ (knock, ask for the repair request form, thank the tenant and leave), then to the ‘Kerb-side Inspection’ (park, look and drive off), to the ‘Drive-by Inspection’ (you don’t even stop) and then to the laziest and negligent inspection of all – the ‘Desk Inspection!’

 It happens, I’ve seen this occur too many times!
 Don’t let it happen to you.

 Not referring to the ingoing condition report or photos